 The school will provide each student with a school and P.E. locker on a temporary loan basis.
-Parents/students will buy a school lock (from the school) for their regular and gym lockers, and may use it each year.
+Students will be provided a school issued lock for their regular and gym lockers, and must use it each day.
 Sharing of lockers is prohibited.
 Students are strongly advised not to share either locker combination with other students.
 This may lead to missing items, and other problems.
 P. E. clothes and street clothes should be carefully locked in P.E. lockers to prevent loss or theft.
 Any damage to lockers should be reported to the office.
 Lockers are subject to periodic inspections by school officials for cleanliness and for items which may be present in violation of school policy and rules and regulations.